wsngamerz/website/content/posts/css-selectors-an-introduction/index.md

 ---
 title: "CSS Selectors: An Introduction"
-description: "An introduction to the basic CSS selectors."
+description: "An introduction to the basic CSS selectors"
 author: "William Neild"
 date: 2020-05-12T12:24:49+01:00
-draft: true
+draft: false
 ShowToc: true
+cover:
+    image: thumbnail.png
 ---

 If you’ve ever used CSS, you should already know about selectors but in case you’ve forgotten, you need a refresher or